Apartment Hunting In Africa 101: How To Find Your Dream Flat

 Already got a job lined up on the continent?
 Nice!
 If you don’t, look into these work in Africa opportunities.

 Are you moving to an African country without a work visa or job lined up?
+Heading on a fact-finding trip to get a feel for how you could make life abroad work?
 Research what the immigration requirements are for you to legally stay in the country.
 Many countries grant tourist visas that allow you to stay in-country for several months.
 That might also mean finding a landlord with flexible rental options and no one-year contracts.

-Watch this video for a tour of one of my old apartments here in Namibia!
+Watch this video tour of one of my old apartments here in Namibia!

 If you somehow stumbled upon this article and simply have no clue about which African country would be best for you to visit or move to, then read this!